 Kids, it’s 2020.
-That it means it way past the time to kick the can down the road.
+That means it is way past time to stop kicking the can down the road.
 Most of us in IT have been around long enough to see us shift from a centralized CPU (mainframes) to decentralized (client/server) architectures back to a centralized approach again (cloud).
 That means we have encountered problems and we have ignored problems, and those ignored problems have a name.
-It’s called Technical Debt, and the check is coming due.
+It’s called Technical Debtand the check is coming due.

 Just start working on it already.
 You’ve known about this debt for years/decades and it’s not getting worked on.
 Stop ignoring and start spending some time refactoring.
 Your customers will thank you, your developers will thank you, and your staff will thank you.